ChristineEC/be-a-dear-volunteer/README.md

 ## Validation, Testing, and Bugs

-For validation results, please see [Validation](/workspace/be-a-dear-volunteer/TESTING.md) in TESTING.md.
+For validation results, and an extensive discussion of the manual testing undertaken in connection with user stories, please see [Validation](https://github.com/ChristineEC/be-a-dear-volunteer/blob/main/TESTING.md), which forms an integral part of this report.
+It has been saved in a separate file due to its length.

 ## Deployment